TiredOfThisAll/TicTacToe/README.md

 # TicTacToe
 Description:
-This is a game TicTacTor with a field 3x3.
+This is a TicTacToe game with a field 3x3.
 To play u need to type a position of the next move.
 X goes first.
 Possible scenarios: